johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-07-18-azure-devops-with-defaultazurecredential/index.md

     AZURE_TENANT_ID: $(AZURE_TENANT_ID) # this is optional and not necessary for EnvironmentCredential to work
 ```

 You can see this is a little different from the previous example.
 We're now using the `AzureCLI@2` task to set the necessary environment variables for `DefaultAzureCredential` to work.
 The `addSpnToEnvironment` input is set to `true`, which ensures that the service principal's credentials are added to the environment.
+We then map those credentials to the names that the `DefaultAzureCredential` expects and write them to the pipeline to be used in the next task.

 The second task is a simple bash task that runs `npm start`, but it now has an `env` section that sets the necessary environment variables for `DefaultAzureCredential` to work.
 The environment variables are set using the variables exposed by the previous task.